rust-lang/rust/text/0000-macros-1.1.md

 crate in the same way it does today, find this symbol in `librustc_macro`, and call it.

-The `rustc_macro_define` and `rustc_macro_derive` attributes will be encoded into the crate's metadata, and the compiler will discover all these functions, load their function pointers, and pass them to the `librustc_macro` entry point as well.
+The `rustc_macro_derive` attribute will be encoded into the crate's metadata, and the compiler will discover all these functions, load their function pointers, and pass them to the `librustc_macro` entry point as well.
 This provides the opportunity to register all the various expansion mechanisms with the compiler.

 The actual underlying representation of `TokenStream` will be basically the same as it is in the compiler today. (the details on this are a little light